 - Failure to establish and follow adequate written procedures for cleaning equipment and its release for use in API manufacture, and to maintain adequate records of major equipment usage

 The FDA alleges Megafine’s quality assurance unit provides analysts with blank controlled document forms that are already approved and signed.
 In addition, investigators observed torn, partially complete quality assurance staff signed calibration records in the trash.
 Finally, inspectors observed quality assurance staff shredding documents without recording the identity or the reason for doing it.
-The FDA questions Megafine’s overall data integrity and a failure to provide risk assessment for impact on the US market.
+The FDA questions Megafine’s overall data integrity and a failure to provide a risk assessment for impact on the US market.

-Example 2: Inadequate Medical Device DHRs, DMRs and DHFs
+Example 2: Inadequate Medical Device DHRs, DMRs, and DHFs

 On February 23, the FDA issued a warning letter to Denttio, a California-based medical device manufacturer for the dental industry.
 Regulatory concerns centered on 21 CFR 820 compliance in several areas.
 Again, the FDA noted several document control system compliance issues including, but not limited to:

 - Failure to establish a design history file (DHF) as required by 21 CFR 820.30(j) for a digital x-ray sensor system

 - Failure to provide records to demonstrate that it had conducted a risk analysis to identify potential hazards and control measures for the same digital x-ray sensor system

 - Failure to implement and maintain device master records (DMRs) as required by 21 CFR 820.181 for the same digital x-ray sensor system

 - Failure to establish procedures for finished device and incoming product acceptance as required by 21 CFR 820.80.
 All design history records (DHRs) reviewed failed to include documentation of final acceptance activities; review of the data and documentation; release authorization signature; and dated authorization.